 When performing benefit-cost savings calculations, it is important to value the savings at the system level and apply the line loss factors to both energy consumption and demand savings, at that level, when running the Total Resource Cost test.

-The EDCs should use the same line loss factors (LLFs) as they provided to the SWE for the Energy Efficiency and Demand Response Potential Studies.
+The EDCs should use the same line loss factors (LLFs) used by the SWE for the Energy Efficiency and Demand Response Potential Studies.
 These LLFs shown below in Table 1-4.

-Table 1-4: Line Loss Factors Used in the EE and DR Potential Studies As Provided by the EDCs
+Table 1-4: Line Loss Factors Used in the EE and DR Potential Studies